cicadatesting/cicada-distributed/README.md

 # Example

-Before running tests, you must start `redis`, `datastore-client`, and the `container-service` containers.
+Before running tests, you must start `redis`, and the `backend` containers.
 To start the cluster, run:

 ```bash
 cicada-distributed start-cluster